cozy/cozy-photos/README.md

 License
 -------

-Cozy Drive is developed by Cozy Cloud and distributed under the [AGPL v3 license][agpl-3.0].
+Cozy photos is developed by Cozy Cloud and distributed under the [AGPL v3 license][agpl-3.0].